 Most of the food bars on the market are glorified candy bars.
 Make sure to check the sugar content and grams of protein.
 When you look on the back of the label, look for “sugar alcohols” listed under carbohydrates on the nutritional breakdown.
 Sugar alcohols act as basic sugars in your body and they need to be taken into consideration when choosing a food bar.
 Make sure the bar has at least 15 grams of protein, and ideally around 20-30 grams.
 The fat content is also very important, so look at the overall total number of fat grams since many of the food bars on the market pack their products with fat in order to achieve a good taste.
 Overall calories are of the utmost importance.
 Any protein bar or meal replacement bar should not contain over 500 calories.
 The ideal calorie level should be between 300-400 calories per bar.

 Add weights and cardio workouts to add lean muscle mass and burn extra calories.
 This is the cornerstone to achieving a lean physique.
 Combining this with a clean diet will result in amazing changes in your body.
 Don’t worry about getting too big if you’re a woman.
 Women simply do not have the levels of testosterone that men have and no matter how much you lift weights, you will not get as big as a guy.
 The importance of including weight training along with cardio is to maintain and even gain lean muscle tissue.
 As noted above, your BMR (basal metabolic rate) will decrease if you lose muscle tissue and you will have a much harder time trying to strip off body fat.
 You want to create a powerful fat burning furnace and the way to do that is to add lean muscle to your body.
-Weight training will also give women a sexy, athletic physique which many men find very attractive.

 The bloating issue you have is probably due to your sodium consumption.
 Pay careful attention to the amount of salt you eat (added to foods) as well as the sodium content in the foods you consume every day.
 Look on the back of the food package at the nutritional information and be aware of the milligrams of sodium it has in it.
 Drinking water will help flush your system as well.
 If you consume alcohol, this can also cause you to be bloated so make sure to watch the beers or other alcoholic drinks you partake in.